The Silence of the Lambs (novel): Synopsis

 Starling makes one final attempt to get information from Lecter as he is held in police custody.
 He offers a final clue—"we covet what we see every day"—and demands to hear her worst memory.
 Starling reveals that, after her father's death, she was sent to live with a cousin on a sheep and horse ranch.
 One night, she discovered the rancher slaughtering the spring lambs and fled in terror with a horse also destined for the slaughterhouse.
 The local sheriff caught her, and the rancher sent her to an orphanage, where she spent the rest of her childhood.
 Lecter, seeing the parallels between the helpless lambs and the equally helpless Catherine, thanks her for her candor, and the two share a brief moment of connection before Chilton forces her to leave.
-Shortly after, Lecter escapes by killing and eviscerating his guards, using one of their faces as a mask to fool paramedics.
+Shortly after, Lecter escapes custody by killing and eviscerating his guards, using one of their faces as a mask to fool paramedics.

 Crawford and Starling are blamed by the Attorney General's office for Lecter's escape, and Starling is threatened with expulsion from Quantico.
 The same day, Bella Crawford passes away.
 Despite the risk to her career, Starling continues her search for Buffalo Bill, deducing that he knew his first victim, Fredrica Bimmel, from everyday life.
 She visits Fredrica's family home, discovers that she was an accomplished tailor, and realizes that the pieces of skin Buffalo Bill takes from his victims are in the shape of a tailor's pattern: he is killing the women to make a 'suit' for himself to become a woman.
 By canvassing Bimmel's known associates, she ends up at the house of one Jame Gumb, a dressmaker and leatherworker.
 She spies a Death's-head moth in his home and draws her gun on Gumb; however, he escapes into his basement.
 Starling, armed only with a revolver but aware that calling for backup will result in Catherine's death, follows him down and kills him after a protracted chase.
 Catherine is returned to her family physically unharmed.

 Lecter, hiding in a St. Louis hotel room and preparing to escape to South America, writes several letters: one to Barney, an orderly at the asylum, thanking and tipping him for his courteous treatment, and one to Chilton, promising retaliation and torture.
 He also pens a congratulatory letter to Starling, in which he hopes that "the lambs have stopped screaming" and indicates that he has no plans to pursue her.
 He correctly predicts that saving Catherine Martin may have granted Clarice some relief but that the silence will never become eternal, foreshadowing her motives for a continued career at the FBI.
 The novel ends with Clarice sleeping peacefully "in the silence of the lambs".